Sunday, December 22, 2024

 Now there are only six employees left in the staff of the three higher specialized courts in a state of liquidation, and five of them (except for the head of the staff of the Supreme Court of Ukraine, Alexander Shevchenko) were included in their liquidation commissions.

 The current chairman of all four liquidation commissions, Igor Romankiv, explains the involvement of employees of other judicial structures in the liquidation process by the lack of relevant specialists.
-“If we take into account the Supreme Court of Ukraine, which did not want to carry out the liquidation procedure and resisted in various ways, then three other courts: the Supreme Economic, the Supreme Administrative, the Supreme Specialized - they actually carried out the liquidation plan and reached the point where, if I’m not mistaken , there are six workers left for all three ships who are actually completing this work.
+“If we take into account the Supreme Court of Ukraine, which did not want to carry out the liquidation procedure and resisted in various ways, then three other courts: the Supreme Economic, the Supreme Administrative, the Supreme Specialized - they actually carried out the liquidation plan and got to the point where, if I’m not mistaken , there are six workers left for all three ships who are actually completing this work.
 Given the minimum number of employees and a fairly large volume of work, we attract other specialists for consultations,” says Romankiv.

 Members and money

 Igor Romankiv is a new face in the judicial system.
-Since 2010, he worked at PJSC Ukrzaliznytsia, in particular, in 2016 he was appointed director of passenger transportation and service, however, he was fired in 2018 due to the end of the employment agreement.
+Since 2010, he worked at PJSC Ukrzaliznytsia, in particular, in 2016 he was appointed director of passenger transportation and service, however, he was fired in 2018 due to the completion of the employment agreement.
 However, Romankov tried in court to recognize this decision as unlawful, but failed.

 Before working at Ukrzaliznytsia, Romankov headed the Control and Audit Department in the Ternopil region and was a deputy of the Ternopil regional council.
 When asked by NGL.media how and why he got into the judicial system, Romankov answers vaguely - “they suggested.”